awesome-panel/awesome-panel/gallery/bootstrap_dashboard/components/limitations.md

 - A simple layout with a column and 2 markdown panes displays on top of each other [Issue 835](https://github.com/holoviz/panel/issues/835).
     - If there is a large image in the markdown the page is not rendered correctly.
 The Bokeh layout engine does not get the height and width correctly.
 - No Code syntax highlighting.
 [Issue 391](https://github.com/holoviz/panel/issues/391)
+- Wide Images can overflow.
+Would be nice if `max-width: 100%` was set by default.

 ## Community and Documentation is difficult to use